Ionaru/easy-markdown-editor/README.md

   - **bold**: Can be set to `**` or `__`.
 Defaults to `**`.
   - **code**: Can be set to  ```` ``` ```` or `~~~`.
 Defaults to ```` ``` ````.
   - **italic**: Can be set to `*` or `_`.
 Defaults to `*`.
+- **scrollbarStyle**: Chooses a scrollbar implementation.
+The default is "native", showing native scrollbars.
+The core library also provides the "null" style, which completely hides the scrollbars.
+Addons can implement additional scrollbar models.
 - **element**: The DOM element for the TextArea to use.
 Defaults to the first TextArea on the page.
 - **forceSync**: If set to `true`, force text changes made in EasyMDE to be immediately stored in original text area.
 Defaults to `false`.
 - **hideIcons**: An array of icon names to hide.
 Can be used to hide specific icons shown by default without completely customizing the toolbar.